 GeneCards Summary for NOTCH4 Gene

-NOTCH4 (Notch 4) is a Protein Coding gene.
-Diseases associated with NOTCH4 include pseudobulbar palsy and schizophrenia.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
-GO annotations related to this gene include calcium ion binding and receptor activity.
-An important paralog of this gene is NOTCH2.
+NOTCH4 (Notch Receptor 4) is a Protein Coding gene.
+Diseases associated with NOTCH4 include Schizoaffective Disorder and Arteriovenous Malformation.
+Among its related pathways are Signaling by GPCR and Diseases of glycosylation.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
+An important paralog of this gene is JAG2.

 Functions as a receptor for membrane-bound ligands Jagged1, Jagged2 and Delta1 to regulate cell-fate determination.
 Upon ligand activation through the released notch intracellular domain (NICD) it forms a transcriptional activator complex with RBPJ/RBPSUH and activates genes of the enhancer of split locus.
 Affects the implementation of differentiation, proliferation and apoptotic programs.
 May regulate branching morphogenesis in the developing vascular system (By similarity).